 Screening for ESBL producers is carried out for patients being repatriated to Neo-natal unit or as requested by the Consultant Microbiologist/Infection Control and Prevention team.
-Further information can be found in the Infection Control Manual; ESBL guidance.
+Further information can be found in the Infection Control Manual available on the Trust Intranet.